What Can I Do?

 Putting our Money where Our Back is

-In the coming months, Congressman John Conyers is expected to re-introduce legislation on Safe Patient Handling & Mobility.
+Congressman John Conyers and Senator Al Franken re-introduced legislation on Safe Patient Handling & Mobility in December of 2015 with H.R.
+4266 and S. 2408.
 A successful SPHM program has the potential to increase patient safety and decrease staff injuries while increasing nurse retention, recruitment, and retention.
 In a study published in The Journal of Healthcare Risk Management (vol. 30 no. 4) in a worst-case scenario a SPHM program will still add $2 million in value over a 5 year period.
 In a best-case scenario, the value added could be as high as $10 or $12 million

 About The Issue